shmily40686/FunChat/README.md

    * Fun Chat offers support for Emojis.

  * Unique categorization of contacts
-   * Contacts are chosen by their spoken languages.
+   * Contacts are categorized by their spoken languages.
    * Additional spoken languages are displayed for each user.

  * Group chat
-   * Offers a single group chat with many users which translates to a single language.
+   * Offers a single group chat with many users translating to a single language.

 ## Technologies Used